 Representative Complex Commercial Litigation Matters

-- Currently defending brand name pharmaceutical manufacturer in pending MDL with three putative class and multiple individual actions alleging that the manufacturer conspired with a potential generic entrant to delay or block generic entry in violation of Section 1 of the Sherman Act and certain state antitrust, unfair trade practices and related laws.
+- Trial counsel and national counsel for King Pharmaceuticals in pending MDL with three putative class and multiple individual antitrust actions alleging that the manufacturer conspired with a potential generic entrant to delay or block generic entry in violation of Section 1 of the Sherman Act and certain state antitrust, unfair trade practices and related laws.